ASM Task Force on Curriculum Guidelines for Undergraduate Microbiology Education

 - is a work in progress with ongoing and continuous updates.

-- is a sample, NOT comprehensive, list of learning objectives for microbiology.
+- is a sample, NOT comprehensive, list of learning outcomes for microbiology.

-- includes learning objectives that require both lower- and higher-order thinking.
+- includes learning outcomes that require both lower- and higher-order thinking.

-- may include learning objectives that are assigned to more than one core theme or fundamental statement.
+- may include learning outcomes that are assigned to more than one core theme or fundamental statement.

 History and Next Steps